Denali Borough School District

 Denali Borough School District is a school district headquartered in Healy, Alaska, serving the Denali Borough.
-As of the 2019-20 school year, it enrolls 1,000 students across four schools.
+As of the 2019–20 school year, it enrolls 1,000 students across four schools.

+Up until the Denali Borough was incorporated in 1990, the district was called the Upper Railbelt Regional Education Attendance Area and comprised the communities Anderson (village), Usibelli, Healy, Cantwell, McKinley Park, and Suntrana.

 Schools

 The district operates three traditional K-12 schools, as well as Denali PEAK Correspondence, a homeschool program open to students from anywhere in the state.